Video Streaming

 Difference between Progressive streaming and adaptive streaming

+Progressive video streaming should not be mistaken for adaptive streaming.
 While adaptive streaming involves delivering the best video quality despite network conditions and device specifications — progressing streaming refers to the same video file (.mp4 or another format) being streamed over the internet.
-It can be configured (stretched or squashed only) to fit different devices and screen sizes but the video file does not change.
+It can be configured (stretched or squashed only) to fit different devices and screen sizes, but the video file cannot be changed.

 Progressive Streaming